thefinerminer/minesweeper-rawvf/README.md

 - <b>Vienna MineSweeper</b> All versions up to 3.0C & 3.0H (*UMF & *RMV format)
 - <b>FreeSweeper</b> All versions up to R10 (*FVSF)

-The games listed above store all mouse events in their video files.
-Each programmer can write a "parser" to translate their video format into RAW format.
+The Minesweeper games above save videos containing mouse events and timestamps.
+Each programmer can write a "parser" to translate their proprietary video format into RAW format.
 The parser will read the video and put a row into a text file for each mouse event.
 Most videos also store basic information about the program version and about the game such as width, height, mode, status, time and number of mines.

-This project hosts parser code for all listed versions except Minesweeper X since the programmer wishes to keep the MSX video encryption method private.
+This project hosts parser code for all listed versions except Minesweeper X as its programmer wishes to keep the MSX video encryption method private.
 The project also hosts compiled binaries.
 To use a parser, open it in a command prompt and type "parser-name video-name.xzy>video-name.txt".

-In addition to each parser, you can use a master parser ("parser_raw") which reads parsed files and add board events and statistics.
-For example, this parser will add events such as flags, questionmarks, numbers, mines, openings and will tell you which squares are being opened.
-This saves you the trouble of calculating everything and makes it easy to build video players.
+In addition to each parser, you can use the master parser ("parser_raw") which reads parsed files and add board events and statistics.
+For example, the master parser adds events such as flags, questionmarks, numbers, mines, openings and tells you which squares are being opened.
+This saves you the trouble of calculating everything and makes it easy to build a video player.

 A great example of an online video player that reads RAWVF can be found here: